FrostyPqnda/Steam-Price-Tracker/README.md

 ## Description

-A tracking application that scrapes Steam to collect price data for games and tracks their price history over time.
+A tracking application that scrapes Steam to collect price data from games and tracks their price history over time.

 Possible future updates will see notifications when a game is at an all-time low price or experiences drops in price.